 You put the icons in a folder you have defined, such as "icons", and place it in the Joomla folder "/images/...".
 This folder you can then select the setting of the plugin.
 If these icons should be added in the header for Apple as well, then set this to yes.

-iOS Install Banner PWA
+iOS Status Bar PWA and iOS Install Banner

 Apple iOS does not yet offer a button to install the Web App on the iPhone.
 To install the Progressive Web App on the iOS smartphone, it must be added to the home screen.
 With this button you can display the installation banner.
 If no installation hint is desired, the "Install Prompt" of the PWA can also be suppressed.

 Custom or own Install Button for the PWA